 Why you should TEE IT FORWARD?

 The world's best players score well because they hit shorter clubs into the greens than you do.
-So why not join them -- TEE IT FORWARD from a distance more suited to your game, instead from a back tee box that just doesn't match up with your strengths and abilities.
+So why not join them -- TEE IT FORWARD from a distance more suited to your game, instead of from a tee box that just doesn't match up with your strengths and abilities.
 Golf is tough...why not make it fun while you learn to play better.

 The solution?
 Play the 400 yard par 4 from a distance that matches your skill set.
 Imagine playing the same hole, but from 250 yards.
 A shorter hitter will be able to advance their ball onto the green in 2 or 3 shots and finish out with a score of 4 or 5.
-That is a game-changer, will definitely improve their enjoyment of the game, and will completed eliminate any feelings of intimidation or embarrassment.
+That is a game-changer, will definitely improve their enjoyment of the game, and will help eliminate any feelings of intimidation or embarrassment.
 All of a sudden, the game is fun and you may have "honours" on the next tee.

 Our goal at Dragonfly Golf Links in embracing this initiative is to make the general public aware of the Tee It Forward program, and to encourage golfers and non-golfers to play our golf course from the tees that match their skill level.
-In doing so, we feel it will lead to more enjoyable rounds, more fun, and better scores!
+In doing so, we feel it will lead to more enjoyable rounds and better scores!

 Feedback from Players: